zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Set the Local Video View (setupLocalVideo)
+#### Sets the Local Video View (setupLocalVideo)

 ```
 - (int)setupLocalVideo:(AgoraRtcVideoCanvas * _Nullable)local;
 ```

-This method configures the video display settings on local machine.
-The application calls this method to bind with the video window (view) of local video streams and configure the video display settings.
-Call this method after initialization to configure the local video display settings before entering a channel.
+This method configures the video display settings on the local machine.
+The app calls this method to bind with the video window (view) of the local video stream and configure the video display settings.
+Call this method after initialization to configure the local video display settings before joining a channel.
 After leaving the channel, the bind is still valid, which means the window still displays.
-To unbind the view, set the view value to NIL when calling `setupLocalVideo`.
+To unbind the view, set the view value to NIL when calling the `setupLocalVideo` method.

 <table>
 <colgroup>